Home > Package & System Management > uname

 uname -a

-Displays all system information, including kernel name, host name, release, version, machine hardware, processor, hardware platform, and operating system, on a single line.
+Prints all `uname` information, including kernel name, hostname, kernel release, kernel version, machine hardware name, processor type, hardware platform, and operating system.

 Tips & Notes